pudly/schmopera-hugo/content/articles/9-ways-to-fend-off-a-canadian-winter.md

 ---
-title: 9 ways to fend off a Canadian winter
+title: "9 ways to fend off a Canadian winter"
 ---

 ## *High Standards* from Talisker Players